KrishThakur23/quick-cart-space/replit.md

 ## Overview

 This is a full-stack e-commerce web application built with React, TypeScript, and Express.js.
 The application features a modern product marketplace called "Bonemart" with user authentication, product management, shopping cart functionality, and order processing.
+Successfully migrated from Lovable to Replit with PostgreSQL backend.

 ## System Architecture